purplesky2016/docassemble-LRFGuideMe/docassemble/LRFGuideMe/data/templates/Eviction_Had_hearing_and_lost_and_not_served.md

 See [Stay -- Representing Yourself in an Eviction Case](https://www.masslegalhelp.org/housing/lt1-booklet-8-stay.pdf).

-####  Until June 30, 2021, you may be eligible to stop an eviction where your landlord is asking for back rent
+####  You may be eligible to stop an eviction where your landlord is asking for back rent

 You might be protected by the federal CDC Moratorium if you

 -   cannot pay your full rent because you have lost income or have high medical expenses,

 -   are making best efforts to pay the rent including applying for